gravitational/gravity/docs/5.x/pack.md

       runAsUser: -1   # to use for a single container
 ```

-Only resources stored as .yaml files are subject to automatic translation.
+Only resources stored as YAML files are subject to automatic translation.
 If an application hook uses custom resource provisioning, it might need to perform conversion manually.

 The value of the effective service user ID is stored in the `GRAVITY_SERVICE_USER` environment variable which is made